 Odor and taste

 A 'berry' contains only a few oval seeds, sometimes only one.
-The seeds provide the bitter tones, otherwise the aroma of resin (α-pinene) predominates, with citrus notes and a surprising sweetness.
+The seeds provide the bitter notes, otherwise the aroma of resin (α-pinene) predominates, with citrus notes and a surprising sweetness.
 The berries combine excellently with bay leaf and black pepper.

 When you crush the juniper berries, they break into chunks.
 Chop these finely so that you don't get any coarse pieces in your dish, and if you're not so charmed by bitter tones, you immediately remove the single seed.
 The citrus flavor comes into its own when you combine juniper with fruit, from currants and apple (in red cabbage) to citrus fruits, apples and plums.
 A less well-known dish is the Corsican prebonata: beef or veal with tomato, eggplant and bell pepper, red wine and juniper.